 Tests may include:

-Regular follow-up with a cardiologist to monitor for life-threatening irregular heart rhythms (arrhythmias) is recommended.
+Regular follow-up with a cardiologist is strongly recommended.

 - Delayed growth and development